Arodang/Moroja/README.md

 # About

 This is a super fantastic game about establishing a village and helping it grow!
-It uses HTML5 and AngularJS, with styling coming primarily from Bootstrap.
+It uses HTML5 and Angular 2, with styling coming primarily from Bootstrap.

 ## Project Setup